goranurukalo/goranurukalo/README.md

   <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" />
 </h1>
 <h3>Thank you for visiting!</h3>
 <h3>I'm a Fullstack developer from Belgrade who lives to develop and try new cool stuff.
-I'm currently working in @TeleTrader as a Lead Font-End Developer.</h3>
+I'm currently working in @TeleTrader as a Lead Front-End Developer.</h3>

 <br />
 <br />